UMNLibraries/experts_dw/README.md

 ## Access

 Read-only direct SQL access is available to anyone with a UMN internet ID.
 This database is on the OIT Oracle Hotel, currently only on the tst instance, with access granted via the `oit_expert_rd_all` role, managed by OIT.
-Role members can be personal internet IDs or departmental/functional accounts.
-For access to the role and database connection information, send email to: dbrequests@umn.edu The DBAs at that address will probably tell you to go to the [Access Request Forms on Service Now](https://umnprd.service-now.com/nav_to.do?uri=%2Fhome.do) and fill out the "IT Hosted Databases" form with the information described above, so that's another way to start the process.
+Each role member must be an Oracle Hotel account, or "schema" in Oracle-speak.
+These accounts can be personal internet IDs or departmental/functional accounts.
+Note that personal internet IDs must use Duo two-factor authentication, so a functional/departmental account will be better for non-interactive, automated access.
+For access to the role and database connection information, and to optionally create an Oracle Hotel account, send email to: dbrequests@umn.edu The DBAs at that address will probably tell you to go to the [Access Request Forms on Service Now](https://umnprd.service-now.com/nav_to.do?uri=%2Fhome.do) and fill out the "IT Hosted Databases" form with the information described above.
+If you already have an Oracle Hotel account you want to use, it may be faster to just go to that form directly.

-A web services API is in development and coming soon.
+Also, Elsevier has just added to Pure a new JSON-based web services API, which we are currently evaluating.
+We had originally planned to design and implement our own web services API.
+However, it seems the Pure JSON-based API may meet user needs, so we are deferring that plan for now.

 ## Announcements & Discussion